-Re-Entry to SUM after Suspension
+Following Suspension and Re-Entry to SUM

-The student has one trimester to prove that they have gained mastery over the area(s) that occasioned their suspension.
-If, after one trimester back at SUM, they continue to fail in one or more of the areas that caused the suspension, they will be expelled from the college.
+The student has one (1) trimester to prove that they have gained mastery over the area(s) that occasioned their suspension.
+If after one trimester back at SUM they continue to fail in one or more of the areas that caused the suspension, they will be expelled from the College.

-The SUM administration would prefer that nobody ever arrive at Level Three (i.e., Suspension); however, the few students who have gone through all three levels and have returned to SUM have returned with a new commitment to excellence, discipline, pursuit of the Lord and of their education in such a way that they are both a blessing to their classmates and to the school at large.
+The SUM administration would prefer that nobody ever arrive at the Suspension stage; however, the few students who have gone through all three levels and have returned to SUM have returned with a new commitment to excellence, discipline, pursuit of the Lord and of their education in such a way that they are both a blessing to their classmates and to the school at large.